jtdaugherty/vty/README.md

 custom table.
 Only one custom table load can be performed in a Vty program.
 Once a custom table has been loaded, it cannot be replaced or removed.

-Without using a custom width table, users of Vty-based applications are likely to eventually experience rendering problems with with wide characters.
-We recommend that developers of Vty-based applications either:

-* Provide the `vty-build-width-table` tool and documentation for running it and updating the Vty configuration, or
-* Have the application invoke the Vty library's table-building functionality and load the table at startup without using the Vty configuration.

-The best option will depend on a number of factors: the user audience, the amount of risk posed by wide character rendering, the terminal emulators in use, etc.

 # Contributing